Skip to main content

 return wrap

-• Returns wrapper function
+Returns a wrapper function that replaces the original.

 functools.wraps